Is an Akita the Right Dog for You?

 Being a large, muscular dog,

-the Akita was well suited for hunting prey such as bear and wild boar.
+the Akita was well suited for hunting large game such as bear and wild boar.
 They were also used in blood sports such as dog fighting which was very popular in Japan at the time.
 In fact-dog fighting is still legal in Japan today.

 There are two recognized Akita breeds